arief05652/Terms-TycoonBot/PRIVACY.md

 ---

-## 7. Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at:
-- **Email**: [your email address]
-- **Discord**: [your Discord handle]

----

-Thank you for trusting **Economy Tycoon Bot** with your data.
+Thank you for trusting **Tycoon Bot** with your data.
 We are committed to protecting your privacy and providing a safe and enjoyable experience.